theowenyoung/archive-actionsflow/docs/triggers/2-webhook.md

 ### IFTTT Webhook Request example

-> !!Note, for some reason, IFTTT can not post github API directly, always response 403 status code, I don't know the reason yet, I suspect it's a github API problem, but I'm not sure. if you know why, please let me know!
+> !!Note, for some reason, IFTTT can not post Github API directly, always response 403 status code, I don't know the reason yet, I suspect it's a Github API problem, but I'm not sure. if you know why, please let me know!

-I create a webhook relay API for forward IFTTT's request to github service temporarily.
+I create a webhook relay API for forwarding IFTTT's request to Github service temporarily.
 So you can use it like this:

 You can use IFTTT webhook as a `then` action to trigger the webhook, here is an example: